vvvv/The-Gray-Book/reference/best-practice/video-synchronization.md

 # Video Synchronization

-Using either the **TexurePlayer** (with VL.Stride) or **ImagePlayer** (with VL.Skia) nodes found in the Video category, it is possible to synchronize the playback of videos that are playing on different PCs, when connected via a local network.
+Using either the **ImagePlayer (Stride)** or **ImagePlayer (Skia)** nodes (or their framebased variants) found in the Video category, it is possible to synchronize the playback of videos that are playing on different PCs, when connected via a local network.

 ## How it works